2018 SEASON DATES

 All hunters are reminded to observe the 450-foot "Safety Zone" distance around buildings and playgrounds when firearm hunting and the 150-foot distance when archery hunting (except 450-feet around playgrounds).

-Beginning in 2016 there are two segments to the bear season: Segment A in October, with the first three days (October 9-11, 2017) for archery only; the final three days (October 12-14) for both archery and muzzleloading rifle hunters.
-Segment B is for firearms only and is held concurrently with the Six-day Firearm Deer Season (December 4-9, 2017); there is the option for the season to be extended the following week if harvest objectives are not met.
+There are two segments to the New Jersey black bear hunting season: Segment A in October, with the first three days for archery only; the final three days for both archery and muzzleloading rifle hunters.
+Segment B is for firearms only and is held concurrently with the Six-day Firearm Deer Season; there is the option for the season to be extended the following week if harvest objectives are not met.

 The NJ bear season will close if the harvest rate of bears tagged that year reaches 30%.
 In the event of a season closure, notification will be on the permit hotline number (609-292-9192), this page and via the NJ Hunting E-mail list.
-A season closure will become effective 24 hours from the daily legal closing time of the day on which the decision is made.
+A season closure will become effective 24 hours from the daily legal closing time of the day on which the decision is made and announced.

-In the event the bear harvest in a given year (after Segment B) does not meet a minimum of 20% harvest of bears tagged that year, the season may be extended four days during the following week in December.
+In the event the bear harvest after Segment B does not meet a minimum of 20% harvest of bears tagged that year, the season may be extended four days during the following week in December.

 After Harvesting a Bear — Mandatory Bear Check Requirement

 Successful hunters must take the black bear to a designated check station by 9 p.m (October segment) and 7 p.m.
 (December segment) on the day of the kill.
 Hunters shall surrender the black bear transportation tag and will be issued a legal possession seal.